-A blog from our in-house tipster and racing know it all Martin Higgs
+A blog from our in-house tipster and racing know-it-all Martin Higgs

-for the week commencing 13th November
+for the week commencing 16th April

 So there you have it!
 Another winter of racing done and dusted and Taunton stages it’s last meeting next week.
 Now is the time to forget the cold and rain, switch to the summer wardrobe and reflect on the past 6 months.

 Cheltenham didn’t disappoint with Native River and Altior topping my list and we also had Might Bite, who won the King George, and at Aintree having had a very tough race at Cheltenham.
 From a jockey point of view ‘Dicky’ Johnson continues to rule, Bryony Frost was a breath of fresh air and I felt Harry Cobden came of age.
 Talking of age, young James Bowen won the Welsh National at the ripe old age of 16, that’s young and the strength in depth of the jockeys coming through now is immense.
 As for the trainers, Nicky Henderson will be Champion Trainer and you have to mention the Skelton team who have consistently rattled in the winners.

 Onto the ‘nitty gritty’ and the H On H Horses to follow list.
 We had 33 runs, 9 wins and made a loss of 5 points.
 Happy with the 27% strike rate but slightly disappointed that we didn’t manage a big price winner.

 Always save the best till last they say and we managed a profit at Cheltenham this year of 3 ½ points and 7 points at Aintree.
 Did I mention I tipped up the Grand National winner?
 That means all in all we made a profit of just over 5 points, in layman’s terms if you had put £1 on each of my selections you would be £5 the richer.
 Is it life changing?
 No!
 Is it going to stop me working?
 No!
 Have I enjoyed it?
 Too right I have!